Julio César Turbay Ayala: Death

 Turbay died on 13 September 2005, at the age of 89.
 He was honored by a state funeral personally led by President Álvaro Uribe and was buried at the Sacromonte Caves at Canton Norte, an army base in Bogotá..
 He visited Lebanon with his family in 2003 as a final trip to the homeland of his family.

+Controversy

+In recent times, it was revealed that Turbay was the most prominent name included in Jimmy Carter’s Colombia Blacklist, which comprised corrupt politicians and officers profiting from the drug trade.